mateus-lazarus/Studies-JS-Express/GeneralProjects/Project-3/conceptsToReviewAgain.md

     - Reacted
     - Google engine V68
 -
-- What is the Server-Side Rendering
+- What is the Server-Side Rendering (Check!!)
+- The CORS problem
 -